 The school welcomes children from all backgrounds and faith communities.
-If there are serious reasons, e.g. religious objections, why parents want their child to wear clothes that differ from the school uniform, the school will accept these requests Similarly, should an item of school uniform prove problematic for a pupil with disabilities, then parents are invited to draw this to the attention of the Headteacher.
+If there are serious reasons, e.g. religious objections, why parents want their child to wear clothes that differ from the school uniform, the school will look sympathetically at such requests.
+Similarly, should an item of school uniform prove problematic for a pupil with disabilities, then parents are invited to draw this to the attention of the Headteacher.
 The school will not treat pupils with disabilities unfavourably.